Guide to Completing the Municipal & Regional District Tax (MRDT) Return

 You must claim this adjustment in the same reporting period that you credited or refunded the MRDT to your customer.
 If you don’t claim the adjustment in the same reporting period, you must apply for a refund.
 You must apply for the refund within four years of the date the amount of MRDT was refunded or credited to your customer.

-Note: If a customer paid MRDT on accommodation that was occupied for a continuous period of more than one month, the customer must apply to us for a refund.
+Note: If a customer paid MRDT on accommodation that was occupied for a continuous period of 27 days or more (or a continuous period of more than one month if before October 1, 2018), the customer must apply to us for a refund.
 You may not issue a refund to the customer and claim the amount as an adjustment unless the amount was charged in error at the time of payment.

 Learn more about exempt sales of accommodation (PDF).